mhartington/PhillyETE/README.md

 # Philly ETE

- This is a sample presentation for Devnexus, pulling information from the site such as a list of speakers and presentations.
+ This is a sample presentation for [PhillyETE](http://phillyemergingtech.com/), pulling information from the site such as a list of speakers and presentations.

 ### Setup